Lowering bills, cutting carbon

-Unfortunately clean energy options are currently limited for households on pre-payment meters, and only one of the suppliers on our panel – Ecotricity – support them.
-There are signs this is changing, however, and we expect other suppliers to being to offer tariffs to homes on pre-payment meters in the future.
+Unfortunately green energy options are currently limited for households on pre-payment meters, and only some of the suppliers on our panel – including Bulb – support them.
+There are signs this is changing, however, and we expect other energy suppliers to be offering tariffs to homes on pre-payment meters in the future.
 In the meantime, if you’re on a pre-payment meter and need to secure the most competitive tariff, you may be better off using a whole-market price comparison engine like EnergyHelpline.

 Yes, absolutely.
 You are free to switch your supply to a different provider in exactly the same way as a house without solar panels.
 Your Feed In Tariff arrangement will remain unchanged.